Virginia Giuffre: Decision to speak out publicly

 Giuffre credited the birth of her daughter on January 7, 2010, as the date she decided to come forward publicly and begin speaking out about her experiences of sexual abuse and trafficking, despite the risks.
 Vanity Fair stated that Giuffre's story was first publicized in March 2011 by the Mail on Sunday; the coverage included the photo showing Prince Andrew with his arm around her at Maxwell's house in Belgravia, London.
 FBI agents again made contact with Giuffre, this time at the US consulate in Sydney in 2011, soon after she went public with allegations against Epstein.

 In December 2014, Giuffre set up the framework for her organization Victims Refuse Silence.
 It was registered as a 501(c)(3) non-profit organization in 2015.
 The objective of Victims Refuse Silence is to "help survivors surmount the shame, silence, and intimidation typically experienced by victims of sexual abuse, and to help others to escape becoming victims of sex trafficking".
-For her organization, Giuffre has used imagery of a blue Morpho butterfly to symbolize the transformation and empowerment that occurs when a victim becomes a survivor.
+For her organization, Giuffre used imagery of a blue Morpho butterfly to symbolize the transformation and empowerment that occurs when a victim becomes a survivor.
 Blue is the international color of human trafficking awareness.
 The United States has designated January as Human Trafficking Awareness Month with January 11 listed as National Wear Blue Day.
 Giuffre's charity was relaunched in November 2021 under the name Speak Out, Act, Reclaim (SOAR).

-Prince Andrew allegations
+Prince Andrew allegations and settlement

-In a December 2014 Florida court filing, intended for inclusion in the 2008 Crime Victims' Rights Act lawsuit, Giuffre described being trafficked to Prince Andrew, Duke of York, at least three times when she was 17 in 2001 for rape.
-She claims that Epstein and Ghislaine Maxwell took her to Tramp nightclub in London, where she met and danced with Andrew and that later that night, while en route to Maxwell's Belgravia residence, Maxwell instructed Giuffre to "do for (Prince Andrew) what you do for Epstein".
-She alleged Epstein paid her $15,000 after she had sex with the Duke in London.
+In a December 2014 Florida court filing, intended for inclusion in the 2008 Crime Victims' Rights Act lawsuit, Giuffre described being sexually trafficked to Prince Andrew at least three times in 2001 when she was 17.
+She stated that Epstein and Maxwell took her to Tramp nightclub in London, where she met and danced with Andrew and that later that night, while en route to Maxwell's Belgravia residence, Maxwell instructed Giuffre to "do for (Prince Andrew) what you do for Epstein".
+She alleged that Epstein paid her $15,000 after she had sex with Prince Andrew in London.